RYFILABS/UM-Fintech-Bootcamp/README.md

 ---

-My name is Ryan Weier, I'm a tech enthusiast, motor head, foodie, and movie goer
+My name is Ryan Weier, I'm a tech enthusiast, motor head, foodie, and movie buff.

 I have a background in a few different fields.
 Since I graduated high school I've worked as a Realtor, Personal Cruise Consultant, ACAD Draftsman, Cost Estimator, and a Digital Marketer.